baijanathTharu/remix-with-graphql-express-api-starter/README.md

 ## Remix with Graphql

+This is a remix and graphql express server template with basic authentication.

 1. This is a remix starter template for express and graphql.
 2. This user graphql-modules for making modular graphql apis.
 3. Graphql code generator is also setup for type safety.